Learning Discriminative and Generalizable Anomaly Detector for Dynamic Graph with Limited Supervision

 \section{Discussion and Future Work}

 In this section, we outline several practical directions for future work motivated by our empirical findings.

-First, it is necessary to revisit how synthetic anomalies are constructed and evaluated, especially in the limited-supervision setting.
-Our results suggest that the protocols commonly used in prior works can be too simple on some datasets and therefore fail to reflect the difficulty of real anomalies.
-This issue is evident on LastFM, where most baselines reach similar performance with only a small number of labeled anomalies.
-A likely reason is that LastFM has a low edge repetition rate, which makes anomalies generated by repeating edges at distant timestamps stand out sharply.
-Future work should therefore design anomaly injection and evaluation protocols that are aware of dataset characteristics, and that produce anomalies whose detectability is not dominated by trivial cues such as rare repetition.
-Concretely, the goal is to control the “salience” of synthetic anomalies and create more diverse anomaly patterns that better match real temporal irregularities.
+First, it is necessary to revisit how synthetic anomalies are constructed.
+Our results suggest that the synthetic anomaly protocols commonly used in prior work may be overly simple for some datasets.
+This issue is particularly clear on LastFM, where most baselines achieve similar performance with only a small number of labeled anomalies.
+A likely reason is that LastFM has a low rate of repeated edges, making anomalies generated by repeating edges at distant timestamps easy to detect.
+Future work should develop synthetic anomaly and evaluation protocols that account for dataset characteristics and produce anomalies whose detectability is not driven mainly by simple cues.
+More concretely, these protocols should control the salience of synthetic anomalies and support a more diverse set of anomaly patterns.

 Second, future work should extend the problem formulation from binary detection to anomaly typing.
-In many applications, it is not enough to flag an event as anomalous; practitioners also need to know what kind of anomaly it is, because different mechanisms imply different responses.
-However, existing real-world datasets usually label anomalies as a single class, which prevents systematic study of type-level behavior.
-A natural next step is to enrich benchmarks with finer-grained annotations, or to introduce evaluation settings where models must separate anomalies into interpretable groups.
-On the modeling side, this calls for methods that can represent heterogeneity among anomalies and support type-aware outputs, potentially assisted by lightweight human verification when labels are scarce.
+In many applications, flagging an event as anomalous is insufficient; practitioners also need to understand the type of anomaly, since different underlying mechanisms require different responses.
+However, existing real-world datasets usually annotate anomalies as a single class, which prevents systematic analysis of type-level behavior.
+A natural next step is to enrich benchmarks with finer-grained annotations or to introduce evaluation settings in which models must separate anomalies into interpretable groups.
+From the modeling perspective, this direction calls for methods that can capture heterogeneity among anomalies and produce type-aware outputs, potentially with lightweight human verification when labels are scarce.